Minneapolis DWI Lawyer & Attorney

 - When do I get my DL back?

+You may be required to install an ignition interlock system on your vehicle in order to resume your driving rights.
+This is a requirement for a BAC of .15 or more.
 There are 30-day, 90-day, 180-day and longer possible revocation periods.
 The individual person’s driving record will affect the length of revocation.

 It is best to call the Department of Public Safety at 651-296-2025 to ask when you are eligible to get the most accurate information for your circumstance.